Crystal Dunn’s Miracle stoppage time goal sends Portland Thorns to NWSL Championship

 Bella Bixby prevented the Wave from going up 2-1 with a tremendous save in the first half of stoppage time, smacking a close-range shot from Kornieck off the post and away.

 The second half was less eventful, but not without solid chances for both sides.
-Few were on frame, however.
+Few were on frame in the first 20 minutes.

 Dunn came on in the 62nd minute for the Thorns, replacing Rodriguez.
 In the 77th minute, Portland brought on Janine Beckie for Yazmeen Ryan.